StruszSoft/crispy-pancake/README.md

 ```
 ./crispy-pancake
 ```
 Finally, create and initialize a new repository; the `master` branch should be marked as protected, with an issue detailing the specific protections applied.
-To verify this, go to 'Settings' for the new repository, select 'Branches', and check for 'Branch protection rule.
-You can click 'Edit' to view the details of the protection(s) applied.
+To verify this, go to 'Settings' for the new repository, select 'Branches', and check for 'Branch protection rule'; if this is present, the `master` branch was protected.
+Click 'Edit' to view the details of the protection(s) applied.

-## Personal Access Tokens ##
-To create a personal access token, go to 'Settings' for your user account, select 'Developer Settings', then 'Personal Access Tokens').
-Generate a new token with the following scopes:  'repo', 'admin:org', 'admin:org_hook', and 'write:discussion'.
-Paste the new token into a temporary document (you won't be able to view it later).
-Do not save this document (it's got secrets!), just leave it to hang around for a few minutes.
-Once we've pasted this token into crispy-pancake, you won't need it.
-[Full PAT documentation](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line).

-## Installing a Webhook ##
-From the Organization page, go to 'Settings'.
-Click 'Webhooks'.
-For the 'Payload URL', enter the URL of the server that will host crispy-pancake.
-Use the variable you defined in `entryPoint` after the name/IP of the public site (ie, https://www.example.com/webhook).
-For 'Secret', you may enter any string you like; be sure to enter the same string for the `webhookSecret` variable.
-Choose the option to "Let me select individual events", and select 'Repositories'.
-Make sure it's 'Active', and click 'Update webhook'.

 ## Future Improvements ##
 * Allow easy end-user customization of specific protection requirements
 * Prompt for required customizations on first run
+* GUI
 * crispier pancakes